md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Automated incident analysis.
 * Risk assessment.

-These applications may support faster and more effective responses to emerging cyber threats.
+These applications may support faster and more effective responses to emerging cyber threats [7, 14, 71, 72, 77].

-#### AI-Enabled Risks
+### AI-Enabled Risks

 At the same time, AI technologies may also introduce new risks, including: